The True Underlying Cause of Low Energy (no, it’s not just because you’re “getting older”)

 A vitamin or mineral deficiency can also hinder energy production in the cells, which is why is extremely important to test nutrient and micronutrients levels on a regular basis.
 This way you can ensure appropriate supplementation and absorption.
 A few nutrients responsible for optimal energy production include Vitamin B (1,2,3,6,9 and 12), Vitamin D and Iron.

 Have you heard of any of your friends getting B-12 injections to help with energy?
 These shots can offer an instantaneous feeling of energy and can assist with focus and clarity.
 B vitamins attribute to energy by assisting in the conversion of dietary energy into ATP (the form of energy that our body uses in the mitochondria).
 Our foods provide “energy” in the form of calories, yet it still requires conversion to be used by the cells.
 Aside from energy, B vitamins are also extremely essential to the health of brain cells and the production of neurotransmitters.
 Because of this, a deficiency in B’s can result in issues such as irritability, anxiety, depression and the inability to concentrate.
+You can get our vitamin B12 sublingual lozenges at our store here!

 If you feel happier and energized after a little sunshine, then you’ve already experienced the benefits of Vitamin D. This nutrient is a hormone that’s typically produced in the skin using energy from sunlight.
 Outside of sunshine, It can be found in a few foods, such as fish, egg yolks, fish liver oils, and some fortified cereals.
 Yet, many Americans are unable to consume the quantities necessary for optimal health, so it is necessary to supplement.